CRIMINAL LAW DEFENSE

 When should you telephone a lawyer?

 The police, both local and state investigate crimes.
-Actions and conduct defined as criminal conduct, felonies and misdemeanors are established by the Commonwealth as a class of prohibitions, found in the Massachusetts General Laws.
+Actions and conduct defined as criminal conduct, felonies and misdemeanors are established by the Commonwealth of Massachusetts as a class of prohibitions, codified in the Massachusetts General Laws.
 Have you been arrested?
 Have you received a telephone call from the police asking to speak with you or your family members?
 Contacting and hiring a lawyer first before speaking with the police often can be helpful to intercept the police investigation of you and may stop you from being arrested, convicted or jailed.
 If you have a domestic dispute you should call and retain a lawyer.
 A 911 call to the police by your spouse or significant other summons the police.
 When the police arrive its almost certain you will be arrested especially if an assault and battery has occurred.
 Calling and retaining a lawyer at the initial stages of prosecution will help you and ultimately protect your rights.
 A domestic dispute is defined as causing or threatening harm between married persons, or unrelated persons who live together.
 A 209a restraining order, protection order may be applied for in the local county District Court or in the Probate and Family Court.
 A lawyer may effectively stop these orders from issuing or lessen there impact.
 If you are a victim of violence retaining a criminal law attorney is sound advice.

 You say your innocent and I did not do it?